mahowald/mahowald.github.io/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

+<h1 class="title">About Me</h1>

+Hi!
+My name is Matthew Mahowald.

-I'm a mathematician and programmer working in machine learning (or, as the cool kids call it, "Artificial Intelligence").
+I'm a mathematician and programmer working in machine learning (or, as the cool kids at Gartner call it, "Artificial Intelligence").

 These days, I'm chief scientist at a stealth fintech startup.
 I was formerly Data Science Group Lead at [Crowe LLP](https://www.crowe.com/), and, before that, Director of Data Science at Open Data Group (since renamed to [ModelOp](https://www.modelop.com/)).